yohasebe/code-packager/README.md

 brew install code-packager
 ```

 That's it!
-The `code-packager` command should now be available in your terminal.
+The `code-packager` and `code-unpackager` commands should now be available in your terminal.

 ### Manual Installation